This berry crisp is made with frozen berries (or fresh) and simple ingredients. The perfect easy dessert for any occasion.

 - Vanilla Ice cream (especially when the crisps are still hot).
 Ice cream melting over a delicious crisp oat crumble topping is total heaven to me.

 - Whipped cream.
-For this one I give the crisp a few minutes to cool down then add it.
+For this, I give the crisp a few minutes to cool down then add it.

 - Powdered sugar.
 Because everything is prettier and tastier with powdered sugar.